This article gives some info on how to be sure that your customers' sensitive card details are secure on peach payments platforms.

 Neither our merchants nor Peach payments has access to full card / bank details, when transactions are processed via Peach systems card processing.
-All card transactions are initially processed via 3DSecure.
+All card transactions are typically initially processed via 3D-Secure.

-Neither a merchant / business / App / website nor Peach operations staff have access to this OTP ; therefore neither the merchant nor Peach can abuse the customer's card.
+Neither a merchant / business / App / website nor Peach operations staff have access to this OTP ; therefore neither the merchant nor Peach can abuse the customer's card authentication.

 For saved cards (tokenisation for single-click and subscriptions), the customer opts to store their cards securely on our systems, so that they can seamlessly checkout on subsequent transactions without having to re-enter their card details.
 We tokenise and issue an ID, which represents the customer's card details.
 This ID is what is referenced for payments.
 This way, the actual card details do not touch your systems or ours.
 The details are stored in a PCI DSS Level 1 vault.

 Customers authorise all EFT payments on your website, where applicable, directly from their bank accounts.
 The customer would need to authorise this by entering their internet banking username and password as well as an OTP being sent to them to authorise the payment.
 Please note that this workflow all depends on the customer's configuration / agreement with the bank.